 Policy development and endorsement

-The endorsement of the Australian Professional Standards for Teachers (the Standards) in 2010 was a milestone in the Australian education system and the teaching profession.
+The endorsement of the the Standards in 2010 was a milestone in the Australian education system and the teaching profession.
 Teachers across the country now had a common language and a framework that made clear the professional knowledge, practice and engagement required across their careers.
 This framework supported the career progression of classroom teachers by articulating the characteristics of exemplary classroom practitioners.

 All Education Ministers endorsed Certification of Highly Accomplished and Lead teachers in Australia on 20 April 2012 at the Standing Council of School Education and Early Childhood (SCSEEC).
 The implementation of national Certification across Australia began in 2013.